pbeeken/Robosapien/README.md

 ## I2C Control

-ATTiny85 are my new go to device.
+ATTiny85 are my new go-to device.
 Since I, ultimately, want to control the Robotsapien with a RaspPi I need an interface that can handle 3.3V signals as well as 5V.
 Using the ATTiny85 as an I2C Slave is probably the most flexible way to do this.
 I have a seperate project for these experiments but it's pretty easy to develop the device.

+## Success
+By moving the RoboSap Commands to the loop (never was going to work inside the ISRs) I can send commands using I2C 2 byte commands.
+I also have access to a bicolor LED for some additional signalling.
+The major hiccup was getting the timing off the ATTiny85 to work right.
+Surprise! microsecond delay is a little off.
+Even the UNO test platform was about 8% off.
+The ATTiny was off by almost 35% which brought it out of range for the controller in the RoboSap to recognize.
+Adjusting the base timing frequency used in the signalling routine solved the problem.
+I plan to start another project to build an I2C controller for the WS2812s.
+Oooh googly eyes?

+By adding peripherals using I2C I can put all kinds of things on my little friend.